- Commissioned in 1927 by Rev Daniel Cohalan D.D., Bishop of Cork

 By the late 20’s Byrne, a former student of Frank Lloyd Wright, had already designed three Catholic churches in the US, all of which received acclaim and criticism for their bold and innovative designs.
 He was also well known among the Catholic clergy for regular contributions on church design to publications such as Commonweal.

-The first model of the Turners Cross church, was based on a brick exterior/interior and featured a suspended wooden ceiling.
-It was a development on a previous Byrne design in Tulsa, Oklahoma (1926) and also represented the more economic of solutions typically used in the US.
+The first model of the church had the same octagonal shape as we see today but was based on a brick exterior/interior and featured a suspended wooden ceiling.
+It was a larger-scale development on a previous Byrne design in Tulsa, Oklahoma (1926).

-However this design was subject to an overall cost restriction of £30,000 with £20,000 allocated for the building and the remaining £10,000 kept for the inner furnishings.
+However this Turners Cross commission was subject to an overall cost restriction of £30,000 with £20,000 allocated for the building and the remaining £10,000 kept for the inner furnishings.

 After some investigation, site supervising architect J.R.
 Boyd Barrett reported that a brick and wood building could not be accomplished on a £20,000 budget and suggested that a complete concrete construction with plaster ceiling would be more realistic.

 Although somewhat reluctant to sacrifice the brick and wood design, Byrne reworked his solution to use concrete as the main construction material.
-The result would involve the use of large sections of molded concrete re-enforced for strength.
+The result would involve the use of large sections of cast and steel re-enforced concrete.
 Decorative features around doors and windows would all be made from cast stone.
 Basically, the stone mason was not a consideration.

 The reissued model, depicted a new departure in Byrnes style and the Church of Christ the King, became the first Irish church ever built from concrete.
 The innovative design and its use of concrete, was very likely the first large-scale application of re-enforced concrete construction in Ireland.
-We must remember that ready-mix cement was unheard of at the time.
-It was a complete shake-up of the building industry in Ireland.
+However the same techniques were being commonly used at this time during a large-scale construction of social housing in Cork and around the country.

 Work began in March 1929 with foundations being blessed on 21st July of the same year by Dr. Cohalan.
 Initial problems were mostly in relation to the foundation.
 The soft marsh-like terrain of the site was no match for the heavy foundation.
 Before any walls could be erected, the building contractor, John Buckley, had to sink foundations some fifteen feet to reach a solid base, well above the 5-6 feet estimations of Byrne.
 Other issues included a strong opposition from the Society of Stone Cutters and Marble Masons.
 Their anger related to the selection of concrete as a base material and instructed that the foundation stone “..shall not be worked, as the building of the said Church is detrimental to our trade”